IncroyablePix/Trema/README.md

 Since they are statically linked, which has its downsides too, you might want to dynamically link them, but the goal of this project is to keep things as simple as possible.

 ### Vulkan
-You just have to install [Vulkan](https://vulkan.lunarg.com/) and CMake will handle everything else.
+You just have to install [Vulkan SDK](https://vulkan.lunarg.com/) and CMake will handle everything else.
+If not done, you should set the **VK_SDK_PATH** environment variable as well to point to your Vulkan installation.

 #### Linux
 On *Linux*, you just need to install it and you are done.